7-22 Oct 2023

 Psychological thriller on the opera stage

-The new opera Innocence recounts a topical tale of guilt, forgiveness and being haunted for life by traumatic events.
+The new opera Innocence delves into the aftermath of a school shooting.
+A topical tale of guilt, forgiveness and being haunted for life by traumatic events.
 Dutch National Opera presents the latest work by the Finnish composer Kaija Saariaho, one of the most frequently performed contemporary composers in the world.
 The libretto is by compatriot and bestselling author Sofi Oksanen and dramaturg Aleksi Barrière, a specialist of new music theatre and multilingual dramaturgy.